|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 Tel: (01983) 865420

 We hope that you will choose Haseley Manor for your wedding.
-We are having four weddings only each year and offer a superb and beautiful venue available from Easter until the end of September.
-You will have exclusive use of the premises for three days - to set up, the wedding day and the day after to clear up.
-You have the option of finding caterers, florists, photographers, cars etc of your choice and to suit your pockets.
+We have four weddings only each year and offer a superb and beautiful venue available from Easter until the end of September.
+You will have exclusive use of the premises for three days - to set up, the wedding day and the day after to clear up and you organise caterers, florists, photographers, cars etc of your choice and to suit your pockets.
 We provide the bar during the evening entertainment.
 You can make a provisional booking which we will hold for seven days.
 If you wish to confirm the booking please send your form completed as far as possible (both pages) and deposit within that time.

 Our aim is to make your wedding day enjoyable and for it to pass without problems.
 These pages will help, and include some basic rules, which are required by law and/or the terms of our insurance and licences.
 Holding your wedding at Haseley Manor means that you have accepted them.